oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

     describing the original content and the reasons for the withdrawal
     > Other items, such as a legal disclaimer, may exist alongside the required one.

-    The `title` MUST be `Reasoning for Withdrawal` for English or an unspecified language.
+    The `title` MUST be `Reasoning for Withdrawal` for English or an unspecified document language.
     For any other language, it SHOULD be the language specific translation of that term.
   * `/document/tracking/revision_history` with at least 2 entries.
 Any previous items MUST NOT be removed.
 * The value of `/document/category` SHALL be `csaf_withdrawn`.